hyeok719/CPFA/docs/source/how_to_use.rst

 2. Sign up and log in.
 3. Navigate to:

+   *input_surface.npy → ERA5 monthly averaged data on single levels
+   from 1940 to present*
-   *Datasets → ERA5 monthly averaged data on single levels from 1940 to present*
+   *input_upper.npy → ERA5 monthly averaged data on pressure levels from 1940 to present*

 4. Use the following settings:
+  **input_surface.npy**
    - **Product type**: Monthly averaged reanalysis by hour of day
    - **Variables** (in this order):